oconnor663/jacko.io/posts/async_futures.md

 To follow this rule, `Foo::poll` has to trust that `Sleep::poll` will return quickly.
 If we [add some timing and printing][timing], we can see that it does.
-The ["important mistake"][intro_sleep] we made in the introduction with `thread::sleep` broke this rule, and our futures run back-to-back instead of at the same time.[^concurrently] If we [make the same mistake in `Foo::poll`][same_result], we get the same result.
+The ["important mistake"][intro_sleep] we made in the introduction with `thread::sleep` broke this rule, and our futures ran back-to-back instead of at the same time.[^concurrently] If we [make the same mistake in `Foo::poll`][same_result], we get the same result.
 Doing a blocking sleep in `poll` makes the caller wait for an answer, and it can't poll any other futures